Ave Maria (Biebl): Program note

+According to normal practice in classical sacred composition, Biebl has not set the text of the closing versicle and prayer of the 'Angelus' to music.

 Instrumental arrangements

 The San Francisco Renegades and the Phantom Regiment Drum and Bugle Corps arranged the work for brass band.
 Specifically, the San Francisco Renegades, an all-age Drum and Bugle Corps, first adapted sections of Biebl's Ave Maria in their 2003 show: "Red Skies At Night".
 In 2005 they played the piece as the opener to their show, "The Days of Future Past".
 In 2006 the Phantom Regiment Drum and Bugle Corps, an International World Class Corps based in Rockford, Illinois, used the piece in its 2006 field show "Faust," further expanding awareness of Biebl's arrangement.
 Both drum and bugle corps continue to perform Franz Biebl's Ave Maria as part of their yearly repertoire.

 Several transcriptions and arrangements of the Biebl "Ave Maria" have been written since 2010.
 One transcription is by Jerry Brubaker, horn player and arranger for 30 years with the US Navy Band, done after hearing the piece sung at a Navy funeral.
 It has been performed by the Navy Band horn section and the NIH Community Orchestra Horn Club on numerous occasions.
 In 2018 Triplo Press of Minneapolis, Minnesota, published an arrangement of the work by James Olcott for 12 trumpets.

 Pacific Crest Drum and Bugle Corps uses Franz Biebl's Ave Maria as their corps song.